swarfarm/swarfarm/README.md

 This can open up some security holes; a better solution is welcome.

+### Using docker instead of Vagrant
+The documentation for the setup using Docker can be found under [docs/docker_environment.md](docs/docker_environment.md).

 ### Creating your admin user
 Run `python manage.py createsuperuser` and follow the prompts.